 The Everest Base Camp (EBC) trek is accessible year-round, yet the best seasons for clear skies and comfortable temperatures are spring (April-May) and fall (September-November).
 These periods offer excellent visibility and sunny weather.

 Trekking during the monsoon season (June-August) can be challenging due to heavy rainfall, which makes the trail slippery and reduces visibility.
-Winter season (December-February) also presents challenges with snow-covered paths and colder temperatures.
+The winter season (December-February) also presents challenges with snow-covered paths and colder temperatures.
 Nonetheless, with the appropriate equipment and also prep work, trekking is possible during these seasons.

 Wintertime, specifically from December to February, can be an ideal choice for those who prefer less crowded trails.
 The number of trekkers is significantly lower compared to the peak seasons, offering a more peaceful trekking experience.
 Despite the challenges of snow and cold, winter trekking can provide a unique and serene experience in the Everest region.